Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable7.md

 In this deliverable you will begin working with either Eagle or Altium to create a schematic for a PCB of the project.
 You will also be creating the DC Voltage supply for your function generator.

-## PCB Schematic (P)
-Review the lecture slides for starting points on working with Eagle/Altium.
-Get familiar with the software this week, and begin the schematic by adding the circuitry your team used to create the Voltmeter and DC Voltage Supply.

 ## Ohmmeter